elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 {% tool "beacon" %}, developed through the Global Alliance for Genomics and Health (GA4GH) Discovery workstream, and with substantial support from ELIXIR, serves as a data discovery protocol and specification defining an open standard for discovering genomic and phenoclinic data in biomedical research and clinical applications.

-The latest version, Beacon v2, introduced expanded query options, enabling the retrieval of biological or technical (meta)data through filters defined via CURIEs.
+The latest version, {% tool "beacon-v2" %}, introduced expanded query options, enabling the retrieval of biological or technical (meta)data through filters defined via CURIEs.
 This includes, but not limited to, parameters like phenotypes, disease codes, sex, or age, providing researchers with a nuanced approach to data inquiries.

 Beacon v2 is organized in two main blocks: the Beacon Framework and the Beacon Model.
 The Framework defines the format for the requests and responses, whereas the Model defines the structure of the biological data response.